 Happy Thanksgiving!
 Over the years, Thanksgiving has become my very favorite holiday.
 Okay, other than my birthday … did I just say that?
 Hehe.
 But let’s get on to today’s celebration and delicious ways to use turkey leftovers, including today’s recipe, gluten-free Turkey Tetrazzini.
+(Make it gluten-free Chicken Tetrazzini when it’s not around Thanksgiving or you don’t have turkey on hand.)

 On Thanksgiving, sharing a meal with one’s loved ones and counting one’s blessings (past and present), and hopefully reaching out to others who could use a hand, well it doesn’t get much better than that in my opinion.
 Today’s Thanksgiving was as special as so many others.
 I hope yours was, too.
 Please know that I sincerely count each of you in my blessings.
 Thank you for being here and taking the time to give so much of yourselves to me, gfe, and other gfe readers!